 Section 4.
 Results: main findings, statistical data;

 Section 5.
-Conclusions: impact/innovation on translational or clinical sciences within the
+Conclusions: impact/innovation on clinical sciences within the

 Section 6.
 Bibliographic references.